hazelcast/hazelcast-csharp-client/doc/dev/doc/tlsssl.md

 ### TLS/SSL Protocol

 You can configure the TLS/SSL protocol using the `SslOptions.Protocol` option.
-Valid options are string values of `System.Security.Authentication.SslProtocols` Enum.
-Depending on your .Net Framework/Net core version, below values are valid:
+Valid options are values of the `System.Security.Authentication.SslProtocols` enum.
+Depending on your .Net version, below values are valid:

 * **None**    : Allows the operating system to choose the best protocol to use.
 * **Ssl2**    : SSL 2.0 Protocol. *RFC 6176 prohibits the usage of SSL 2.0.*
 * **Ssl3**    : SSL 3.0 Protocol. *RFC 7568 prohibits the usage of SSL 3.0.*
 * **Tls**     : TLS 1.0 Protocol described in RFC 2246. *deprecated.*
 * **Tls11**   : TLS 1.1 Protocol described in RFC 4346. *deprecated.*
-* **Tls12**   : TLS 1.2 Protocol described in RFC 5246. *deprecated.*
+* **Tls12**   : TLS 1.2 Protocol described in RFC 5246. *recommended.*

 ## Mutual Authentication